 There are quite a few advantages to taking out a USDA streamline assist refinance if you meet the eligibility requirements.
 One of the biggest benefits is that there’s no appraisal required, which will eliminate some of your out-of-pocket costs.

 The eligibility requirements are less strict than what you’d find with a standard refinance.
-Borrowers don’t have to show their debt-to-income ratio or undergo a credit check.
-And you don’t have to provide any income documentation.
+Borrowers don’t have to show their debt-to-income ratio, undergo a credit check or provide any income documentation.

 Plus, these loans tend to come with lower rates.
-And you’ll only be approved for the loan if it results in a savings of at least $50 per month, so you’re guaranteed to save money on the new loan.
+You’ll only be approved for the loan if it results in a savings of at least $50 per month, so you’re guaranteed to save money on the new loan.

 How Much Does This Cost?